USA Financial Loans

 - Return airfares - $2,500 per year

 These allowances are given in New Zealand dollars and is reviewed and updated annually based on exchange rate.
-For 2017 COA calculations we will use the exchange rate 0.706275 (6-month average as 30 September 2016).
+COA calculations will use the 3 month average: current exchange rate 0.711 (3-month average as 29 January 2021).

 UC requires you to pay all fees at enrolment or make suitable payment arrangements.